miegli/yalento/README.md

 				    }
                  }

-*Example 2: Only user with uuid 'TEST'  can update documents of given model/entity.
+*Example 2: Only user with uid 'TEST'  can update documents of given model/entity.
 All other operations are allowed to everybody.*

     Permissions: {
 				    update: {